-Thus, a case was debated in which two daughters and a mother inherited the father’s estate which included 10 apartments.
+A case was debated in which two daughters and a mother inherited the father’s estate which included 10 apartments.
 Pursuant to the inheritance order, the rights were registered in the names of the heirs at the Lands Registration Office.
 However, despite this, the mother and daughters agreed that the daughters would receive the revenue from rentals of three apartments, while the mother would forgo her share in these revenues (hereinafter: “the apartments distributed to the daughters”).
 An additional apartment used as the mother’s residence would remain in her possession and the revenues from the remaining apartments would be transferred to the mother.

 The question as to the legator’s identification often arises when there is a chain of bequeathals.
-Inter alia, the question of the legator’s identification could be relevant for the purposes of examining whether to estates could be perceived as “one estate.”
+Inter alia, the question of the legator’s identification could be relevant for the purposes of examining whether to estates could be perceived as, “one estate.”

 The question arose as to whether the aunt’s estate assets could be perceived as the father’s estate and, if so, surely it would be possible to divide the aunt and father’s assets as one estate.

-The Inheritance Law prescribes that, in an instance in which the heir pursuant to a will (in this case the father) has died prior to the death of the testator (in this case the aunt), his heirs (of the deceased heir) would be perceived as the heirs of the testator (in this case as the heirs of the aunt).
+The Inheritance Law prescribes that, in an instance in which the heir pursuant to a will, (in this case the father), has died prior to the death of the testator, (in this case the aunt), his heirs, (of the deceased heir), would be perceived as the heirs of the testator, (in this case as the heirs of the aunt).

 Like all agreements, a division agreement can be amended.
 To the extent that the original agreement was not established on the grounds of reality, the amendment will not be deemed to be an additional division.